Pancreas/Pancreas-Kidney/Pancreatic Islet Cell Transplantation

 Pancreas transplantation is considered medically appropriate if ALL the following criteria are met:

-Indicated for ANY ONE of the following:
+Procedure is indicated for ANY ONE of the following:

 Combined pancreas-kidney transplantation for the treatment of diabetes mellitus in individuals who are insulin-dependent with uremia